KDE/documentation-docs-kdenlive-org/effects_and_compositions/transitions/screen.rst

-This is very much like :ref:`effects-chroma_key_basic` but it works with footage filmed against a black background.
+This is very much like :doc:`/effects_and_compositions/video_effects/alpha_mask_keying/chroma_key` but it works with footage filmed against a black background.

 Timeline showing how to apply the "Screen" transition.